r3dact3d/r3dact3d.github.io/_posts/2025-5-25-rhaiis-openwebui.md

 ### Troubleshooting Common Issues

-Setting up and inference server can involve troubleshooting.
+Setting up an inference server can involve troubleshooting.
 The [Getting Started documentation](https://docs.redhat.com/en/documentation/red_hat_ai_inference_server/3.0/html/getting_started/troubleshooting_getting-started) has a troubleshooting section that covers common issues related to model loading, memory, networking, and GPU drivers.

 *   **Model Loading Errors:** I would start by evaluating the GPU memory and the size of the LLM.
-Specifically the context length as this can vary and can be reduce a lot of times for efficiency.
+Specifically the context length as this can vary and can be reduced a lot of times for efficiency.
 *   For persistent issues, **enabling debug logging** by exporting `VLLM_LOGGING_LEVEL=DEBUG` is helpful to check detailed logs.

 > Often, reducing the `--max-model-len` will help, unless you have a use-case that requires a very large context.